How to Apply

 Fully half of our curriculum is devoted to developing creative writing skills, which makes it essential that students enter exhibiting a strong command of both spoken and written English.
 MFA Visual Narrative applicants must have a minimum score of 100 (internet-based) or 250 (computer-based) TOEFL to be considered for admission.
 This may be waived under certain circumstances, on a case-by-case basis.

 The Office of Financial Aid suggests this free scholarship search engine for international students.
-Student Accounts can work with you on a payment plan, and additional detail and their FAQ section can be found here.
+Student Accounts can work with you on a payment plan, and additional details can be found here.
 The International Students Office can be contacted here: email@example.com, (212 592-2236).
 For additional program questions, please check our FAQ document or connect with us at firstname.lastname@example.org.

-What is the difference between MFAVN and a comics, illustration or solely visually-based graduate program?
+What is the difference between MFAVN and other traditional portfolio-based graduate programs?